 \begin{observation} Let $u,v \in V(\mathcal{H})$ such that $i_u \neq i_v$.
 Then in every $\mathcal{L}'$-coloring of $\mathcal{H}$, $u$ and $v$ receive distinct colors. \end{observation}

 \begin{observation} Let $u,v \in V(\mathcal{H})$ and $i, j \in \{1, \ldots t\}$ such that $i \neq j$.
 Then, $L_u^i \cap L_v^j = \emptyset$. \end{observation}

-Below, we prove the theorem that gives an upper bound on the CF choice number in terms of CF$^*$ choice number.
-Thus, all the bounds that we prove in this paper for CF$^*$/CFON$^*$/CFON$^*$ choice number can be extended for CF/CFON/CFON choice number.
+Below, we state the theorem that gives an upper bound on the CF choice number of a hypergraph in terms of its CF$^*$ choice number.
+Thus, all the bounds that we prove in this paper for CF$^*$/CFON$^*$/CFON$^*$ choice numbers can be extended to CF/CFON/CFON choice numbers.